NDepend

 So developers have done what developers do.
 They’ve automated code coverage detection.

 In just about any language and tech stack imaginable, you have ways to detect how thoroughly the unit test suite covers your codebase.
-(Don’t confuse code coverage with an assessment of the quality of your tests, though.
-It’s just a measure of whether or not the tests execute the code.)
+Don’t confuse code coverage with an assessment of the quality of your tests, though.
+It’s just a measure of the amount of code exercised by tests.
+It is not correlated with the amount of output actually asserted within test code.

 The result is an array of tools to choose from that help you see how well your test suite covers your codebase.
 And that can become somewhat confusing.
 So today, I’ll take you through some of your options in the .NET ecosystem.